sofiapizi/garbage_classification/README.md

 ### Garbage Classification using GoogLeNet and CRNN
-The aim of the project was to properly classify each image to its belongnin class.
+The aim of the project was to properly classify each image to its belonging class.
 We implemented two neural network models: a GoogLeNet architecture and a Convolutional Recurrent Neural Network architecture.